 Magento: Setup Multiple Website

-This step-by-step tutorial will guide you to do so.
+This step-by-step tutorial will guide you to create multiple websites in Magento.

 - Go to System –> Manage Stores